shoummobar/gtfs-feeds/README.md

 The feeds are maintained with a focus on accuracy, consistency, data quality and up-to-date operational information, with particular attention to regional conventions and best practices for transit data.

-> **Initial list - subject to change.
-The GTFS feeds are currently being finalized and are expected to be available around the first week of September 2026.**

 ## Available Feeds

 | Operator                                     | GTFS Feed                                                                          |